 In August 2016, the case was appealed to the Tennessee Supreme Court.
 In Dedmon, the Honorable Joe G. Riley, concurring with the majority, explained in pertinent part as follows:

-However, I believe that modern day medical provider’s non-discounted charges generally dictate that the non-discounted charges are no longer the reasonable medical expenses.
-This large disparity between the non-discounted charges and what medical providers are willing to accept in full payment is a phenomenon primarily dictated by modern-day healthcare practices.
-It would appear such a large disparity did not exist until relatively recently.
+However, I believe that modern-day medical providers’ non-discounted charges generally dictate that the non-discounted charges are no longer reasonable medical expenses.
+The disparity between the non-discounted charges and what medical providers are willing to accept in full payment is a phenomenon primarily dictated by modern-day healthcare practices.
+It would appear this did not exist until relatively recently.

 Dedmon, 2016 Tenn.
 App.
 LEXIS at, *34-38.

 The issue is now before the Tennessee Supreme Court as to whether or not the discounted charges will become the reasonable amount that was actually owed to be presented to a jury.
 Attorneys opposing the Dedmon decision claim that the jury should not hear evidence of the discounted amount because it identifies a collateral source.

 On the contrary, it simply identifies the actual amount of damages incurred by the plaintiff that was owed, not who actually paid the bill.
 When defending this type of issue, the argument should be made that introducing the amount of what was owed does not identify a collateral source such as an insurance company that actually paid the bill at a discounted rate.

 The Tennessee Supreme Court has two obvious options: 1) exclude all evidence of discounted charges and only allow evidence of the amount charged as the reasonable expense to present to a jury (this would overturn Dedmon); or 2) adopt the hybrid approach under Dedmon allowing both amounts to be introduced to the jury for the jury to decide what the reasonable amount of medical expenses was actually incurred.